UCLALibrary/ideptoolkit/terms.md

 ```

 #### D. Box number / Folder number
-If the archival collection is stored in boxes and folders, record the box and folder numbers here
+If the archival collection is stored in boxes and folders, record the box and folder numbers in this field.
 ```
 EXAMPLES
 * box 26